 Some of the most important safety precautions are given here.
 However, we cannot warn you of every conceivable hazard that can arise in performing maintenance.
 Only you can decide whether or not you should perform a given task.

-One of the most convenient and important features of the multiinformation display on your vehicle is the maintenance minder.
+One of the most convenient and important features of the multiinformation display on your vehicle is the Maintenance Minder[TM].